walkerrandolphsmith/math-book/strange-planet.md

 The planet fails if all individuals are of the same species.
 A sequence of three integers represents the number of individuals of species a, b, and c respectively and is known as state. a-event occurs when individuals of species b and c breed and are replaced by two a's.
 Analogously b-events and c-events. events are represented by the symbols a, b, and c respectively.

+##Planet with two individuals
 ![two individuals](two-individuals.png)
+##Planet with three individuals
 ![three individuals](three-individuals.png)
+##Planet with four individuals
 ![four-individuals](four-individuals.png)
+##Planet with two, three, and four individuals
 ![no-symmetry](no-symmetry.png)